 It, therefore, makes much more sense to keep our planet Earth livable as long as we can.
 I wish all of us could realize how lucky we are.

 Michael A. Jazayeri, M.D. is a board-certified plastic surgeon practicing in Orange County, California.
-His offices are in Santa Ana and Newport Beach.
-To schedule a complimentary consultation, please call 714-834-0101.
+His office is in Santa Ana.
+To schedule a complimentary consultation, please call (714) 834-0101.

 Schedule your one-on-one plastic surgery consultation in Orange County with Dr. Jaz

 Many people may hesitate about making their first phone call to a plastic surgeon’s office.
 Dr. Jazayeri would like you to know that for most patients, getting a procedure is only one aspect of helping themselves look and feel more like the person they really are.
 Information is power.
 Why not call and schedule a consultation with Dr. Jazayeri today?
 Contact us now by calling the phone number above or visiting our contact page.